SAP-samples/teched2023-AD267/exercises/rap/exercises/ex3/README.md

 7. Replace the placeholder `###` with your group ID.

 8. Save ![save icon](../../images/adt_save.png) and activate ![activate icon](../../images/adt_activate.png) the changes.

+9. This will generate standard event "Purchase Requisition Created".
+You will consume this event later in SAP Build Code for further processing.**[Build Exercise 4: SAP Add and consume an event from S/4HANA On-Premise](../../../buildcode/exercises/ex4/README.md)**

 ## Exercise 3.5: Add unmanaged save